galnir/Master-Bot/README.md

 Generate a token in your Discord developer portal.

 #### Next Auth
 You can leave everything as is, just change 'yourclientid' in NEXT_PUBLIC_INVITE_URL to your Discord bot id and then change 'domain' in NEXTAUTH_URL to your domain or public ip.
-You can find you public ip by going to [www.whatismyip.com](https://www.whatismyip.com/).
+You can find your public ip by going to [www.whatismyip.com](https://www.whatismyip.com/).

 #### Next Auth Discord Provider
 Go to the OAuth2 tab in the developer portal, copy the Client ID to DISCORD_CLIENT_ID and generate a secret to place in DISCORD_CLIENT_SECRET.
 Also, set the following URLs under 'Redirects':